irisnet/irishub/docs/daemon/snapshot.md

 ### Can I snapshot the validator node

-Yes, but better not.
-Time will tell if we can be brave enough to do that :)
+Yes, but we wouldn't recommend that for the time being.